This site may be going away; please consider the Donate link above... or LiberaPay:

 Out of copyright (called public domain in the USA), hence royalty-free for all purposes usage credit requested, or as marked.

-Calligraphic letter O from XIV.
-Century No. 1. [more...] [$]
+Decorative initial letter X from Fifteenth Century No. 4. [more...] [$]

-“A series of bold initials from detached fragments in the South Kensington Museum.” (p.
+“[...] a series of bold initials from detached fragments in the South Kensington Museum.” (p.
 103) [more...] [$]

 Note: If you got here from a search engine and don’t see what you were looking for, it might have moved onto a different page within this gallery.